uytashjan/msu-cse491-2013/hw5.rst

    set up a pull request between hw4 and your master branch.
 Don't merge it, just set up the PR.

-1. Move all of your content-delivery code (anything in server.py after reading in the request) into a new file, 'app.py', and refactor it to look like a WSGI application.
+1. Move all of your content-creation code (anything in server.py after reading in the request) into a new file, 'app.py', and refactor it to look like a WSGI application.